-Courses / Descriptions395/495 - Intermediate Computer Graphics
+Courses / DescriptionsEECS 395, 495: Intermediate Computer Graphics

 Quarter OfferedSpring : TuTh 9:30-10:50 ; Tumblin

-(to become CS351-2) Second in a 3-course series on the methods and theory of computer graphics, this project-oriented course explores how to describe shapes, movement, and lighting effects beyond the abilities of the standard OpenGL rendering pipeline.
+(to become CS351-2) Second in a 3-course series on the methods and theory of computer graphics, this project-oriented course explores how to describe shapes, movement, and lighting effects beyond the built-in abilities of WebGL.
 It includes interactive particle systems, simple rigid-body dynamics, explicit and implicit dynamics solvers (suitable for smoke, simple fluids and cloth) and an introduction to ray tracing (chrome, glass, and diffraction) with a few basic ideas for global illumination.

-- This course satisfies the project requirement.
+- This course satisfies the Technical Elective & the Project Requirement.

 COURSE COORDINATOR: Prof. Jack Tumblin

-Required: “Game Physics-Engine Development” 2nd Ed.(2010), Ian Millington, CRC Press (Yes, Finally!
+REQUIRED TEXTBOOK: “Game Physics-Engine Development” 2nd Ed.(2010), Ian Millington, CRC Press (Yes, Finally!
 A GOOD book we can count on!)

-SIGGRAPH/Pixar Short Course Notes “Particle Dynamics” by Witkin, Baraff.
+- SIGGRAPH/Pixar Short Course Notes “Particle Dynamics” by Witkin, Baraff.

-“Fluid Simulation for Computer Graphics” by Robert Bridson (c)2008 AK Peters.
+- “Fluid Simulation for Computer Graphics” by Robert Bridson (c)2008 AK Peters.

-“Game Physics Pearls” Gino van den Bergen, Dirk Gregorius (Eds.) (c)2010 AK Peters.
+- “Game Physics Pearls” Gino van den Bergen, Dirk Gregorius (Eds.) (c)2010 AK Peters.